mat-mcloughlin/DDD-Risk/README.md

 What is required to start a game?
 At least 2 players

 This is actually pre game rather game, separate boundaries

+## Invitation

+I should really use a GUID to identify an invitation